kufii/My-UserScripts/libs/README.md

 	// Optional.
 If true, shows a textarea insetad of a text input.
 Defaults to false.
 	multiline: true,

 	// Optional.
 Only applicable when multiline is true.
 If true the textarea will be resizable.
+Defaults to false.
 	resizable: true
 }
 ```